 \subsection{Hamiltonian circle action}

 Let $(M, \omega)$ be a closed symplectic manifold.
 An $S^1$ action on $(M, \omega)$ is called \textbf{Hamiltonian} if there exists a map

 satisfying $\omega(X, \cdot) = -dH$, where $X$ is the fundamental vector field of the action.
 Here we use the convention that the vector field $X$ generates the flow $\phi_t$ of period one.
 Such a map $H$ is called a \textbf{moment map}.
-The critical points of $H$ is exactly the fixed point set of the action, which is a finite disjoint union of symplectic submanifolds.
-The moment map $H$ is a Morse-Bott function with critical points of even index, so the level set of $H$ is connected.
-We denoted by $F_{\max}$ the unique maximum fixed component with respect to $H$.
+The critical point set of $H$ is exactly the fixed point set of the action, which is a finite disjoint union of symplectic submanifolds.
+The moment map $H$ is a Morse-Bott function with critical points of even index, so the level sets of $H$ are connected.
+We denote by $F_{\max}$ the unique maximum fixed component with respect to $H$.